Planning Your Family

 Create Your Life, Don’t Just React to It!

 Making decisions about having sex and having children are very personal, and your thoughts may change at any time.
 Changing your mind is okay—that’s life!
 But wherever you are in your life, thinking about your plans and desires will help you create the life you want, rather than just react to things that happen.
-This series of questions can help you clarify your plans.
-They cover lots of areas of your life, like your dreams and goals, your physical and emotional health, and your family health history.
+Take time to really think about things like your dreams and goals and your physical and emotional health.

 Just for Guys